top of page

 Production Assistance: Tamara Sbragio Ganem, Isabella Altoé

-Distribution of the Sensorial is supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) and Connected Minds, in partnership with Zentrum für Netzkunst (ZfN).
+Distribution of the Sensorial is supported by the Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) and the EDII Grant from Connected Minds, in partnership with Zentrum für Netzkunst (ZfN).